Recovering multiple projects

 1. Choose whether to restore repositories from the project's copy:

-1. When the Restore repositories from this project's copy switch is turned off during the restore process, along with the project, all of its protected repositories are restored.
-This applies regardless of whether the repositories were protected by the same plan or by different plans.
+1. When the Restore repositories from this project's copy switch is turned off during the restore process, along with the project, all of its protected repositories are restored, regardless of whether the repositories were protected by the same plan or by different plans.
 The latest available backups are used.

 2. When the switch is turned on, a different restore mechanism is applied.
 In this case, only repositories backed up by the same plan as the project are restored.